mineral-ui/mineral-ui/src/website/app/pages/GettingStarted/gettingStarted.md

 # Getting Started

-We made Mineral UI to help you quickly build React apps with a high-quality UI.
+Mineral UI helps you quickly build React apps with high-quality, accessible components.
+Use npm or yarn to get components and themes that have been tested across modern browsers.

+Below are a few simple steps to apply consistent styling and hierarchy to your app, so you can focus on solving business problems.
+Mineral UI is an open source project and welcomes all contributions.

 ## Installation